-The Flobert cartridge was developed in the mid-1800's after the inventor of the breech action
+The Flobert cartridge was developed by the inventor of breech action firearm, Mr Flobert of Belgium in the

-It was nnown as "The Garden Shotgun" and made by many manufacturers in the early to mid
+mid 1800's.
+It was known as "The Garden Shotgun" and made by many manufacturers in the early to mid 1900's for

 Winchester introduced their version, the "Winchester Model 36 Shotgun" in 1920 and only made 20,306 guns; the

 firearm was discontinued in 1927 and Winchester stopped production of the cartridge some time shortly after 1927.